-In this step add the sherry or white wine and leave undisturbed for five minutes.
-The mushrooms might be caramelizing and that is ok.
+Add the sherry or white wine in this step and leave it undisturbed for five minutes.
+The mushrooms might be caramelizing, and that is ok.
 All those caramelized bits at the bottom of the pot add so much flavor.

 In addition to the base, you might want to sprinkle in additional mushrooms.
 The additional mushrooms will add complexity and earthy flavors.
-The earthy flavor can be quite strong and as a general rule, a little goes a long way.
+The earthy flavor can be pretty intense; as a general rule, a little goes a long way.

-When it comes to garnishing there are lots of great options.
+When it comes to garnishing, there are lots of great options.
 Here are a few suggestions.
-Personally, I love a chunky soup and I load up on garnishes.
+Personally, I love chunky soup, and I load up on garnishes.

 - Green onions

 - Parmesan cheese